evolve-agility/evolve-agility.github.io/pages/inception.md

 Getting an agile inception right is the best way to set up a project for success.
 It helps everyone to understand *why* we are here.
 This is core to framing the *what* and *when* parts of the project as well.

+They're more bang for your buck than any other way of starting a project.
+Just as agile software development encourages continuous improvement, they get better every time they're run, and as a result, not only are they useful and interesting; they're fun!

 ## When is it Appropriate?